 Lexi Moyer, an 18-year-old from Portland and former co-chair of the Multnomah Youth Commission, is from the tribes of Isantee Dakota and Burns Paiute and identifies as pansexual and genderqueer or Two-Spirit.
 Moyer emphasized the importance of the youth commission in their development.

 On behalf of the Multnomah Youth Commission, Moyer thanked the County for its gender neutral restrooms in county buildings, which indicate “that I’m safe and welcome in your spaces.”
 Moyer asked the Board of Commissioners to maintain and expand school-based mental health services, given that suicide is four times greater for queer youth than non-queer youth.
-Suicide is also the second-leading cause of of death among young people ages 10 to 24, they said.
+Suicide is also the second-leading cause of death among young people ages 10 to 24, they said.

 The ask was even more poignant as Moyer shared what they learned while they were waiting to testify.